Hypergeometric Functions over Finite Fields: Preliminaries for the Complex and Finite Field Settings

 \end{Theorem}

-We end this subsection with a mention of the Lagrange inversion theorem for formal power series.
+We end this subsection with the Lagrange inversion theorem for formal power series.
 If $f(z)$ and $g(z)$ are formal power series where $g(0)=0$ and $g'(0)\neq 0$, then Lagrange's inversion theorem gives a way to write $f$ as a power series in $g(z)$.
 In particular, one can write

 where